Calhoun City School District

 The Calhoun City School District is a public school district in Gordon County, Georgia, United States, based in Calhoun.
 It serves the communities of Calhoun and Gordon County.

 Schools

-The Calhoun City School District has two elementary schools, one middle school, and one high school.
+The Calhoun City School District has an early learning academy for preschool and kindergarten students, one primary school for grades 1-3, one elementary school for grades 4-6, one middle school, and one high school.